32 Snot’s People

 ‘You can’t leave me here!’

 ‘What, and ruin our beautiful friendship.
+Now you’re in no fit state to walk.
 I’ve got to ring for an ambulance to take you to the hospital.
 You need to have your head examined.
 All of it.’

 Maybe being helped by a traitor to his race might have led to some kind of epiphany for him.
 Right on cue, he saved me any further trouble.